DO YOU HAVE SHOULDER PAIN WHEN TYPING

 To alleviate your discomfort, it’s crucial to adopt techniques that reduce stress on the affected deltoid.
 When lifting heavy objects, rotate your arm so that your thumb points in a direction that mitigates the strain on your shoulder muscle.
 This small adjustment can prevent further deltoid injuries and minimize pain and swelling.

-Be cautious on stairs to avoid sudden grabs at the handrail which can cause pain in the shoulder, particularly at the back of the shoulder where the deltoid muscle may be compromised.
+Be cautious on stairs to avoid sudden grabs at the handrail, which can cause pain in the shoulder, particularly at the back of the shoulder, where the deltoid muscle may be compromised.
 For those who enjoy shooting, placing a pad between your shoulder and the gun can absorb some of the impact, reducing the risk of a deltoid muscle tear or strain.

 Regular stretching and massages are invaluable for maintaining flexibility and circulation in the shoulder and deltoid area.
-These practices not only help reduce pain and inflammation but can also aid in the prevention of serious injuries to the deltoid and surrounding muscles.
+These practices not only help reduce pain and inflammation but can also aid in the prevention of severe injuries to the deltoid and surrounding muscles.

 Be mindful of your body’s signals.
 Sudden pain or a gap in the muscle can indicate a more severe deltoid or shoulder issue, such as a partial or complete deltoid tear.
 In such cases, seeking medical advice to treat deltoid pain effectively is crucial.